octawizard/game-backend/README.md

 # game-backend

-This is a simple backend for a game; only Java 8 and Maven are used in this project, except for some frameworks for unit testing (Junit, Mockito and EqualsVerifier).
+This is a simple backend for a game; only Java 8 and Maven have been used, except for some frameworks for unit testing (Junit, Mockito and EqualsVerifier).

-Dependency injection is done in a simplistic way, but that was not the main goal of this exercise.
+Dependency injection is done in a handmade simplistic way, but that was not the main goal of this exercise.

 This project follows a Clean Architecture approach, with a multi module maven project, in which communications between modules is possible via interfaces.

+The server has been implemented using `com.sun.net.httpserver.HttpServer`

-The modules are:
+The maven modules that compose this repository are:
 * injector
 * injector-contract
 * injector-client